 CREA believes impact takes place when shifts occur.
-To achieve true impact, these shifts are necessary at multiple levels, from individual to leadership levels as well as within organizations and movements.
+To achieve true impact, these shifts are necessary at multiple levels, from individual to collective levels, from structural to norms level.

-Policy shifts influence the development and implementation of policies relating to women and other invisibilized individuals within State institutions and at the community level.
+Policy shifts influence the development and implementation of policies relating to women , girls and other structurally excluded persons within State institutions and at the community level.
 CREA strives for impact at the policy level by supporting and advocating for more informed and inclusive policies and ensuring the great participation of women leaders within policy making bodies.
 CREA also works with organizations and movements to include a Global South perspective in policy development and ensure the laws and policies related to human rights include a gender perspective and sexual rights lens.

-Collective shifts occur when women, girls, and other excluded individuals form and join networks at the local, regional, national and global levels.
-Activists personally connect to new and a greater number of individual leaders; while organizations and movements can focus less on hierarchies of injustices and instead find common ground with other organizations, expanding to new networks that use rights-based approaches.
+Collective shifts occur when women, girls, and other structurally excluded persons form and join networks at the local, regional, national and global levels, while organizations and movements can focus less on hierarchies of injustices and instead find common ground with other organizations, expanding to new networks that use rights-based approaches.